 Besides, having the keyword in the domain name doesn’t necessarily put you on the top of the search engine result.
 For example, if you search “shoes” on Google, you will see all these sites are well-established name brands with great web content, including Zappos and 6pm.

 Do I need a .com domain name extension?

 .com domain name extension is still the predominant domain extension in the internet space for companies.
-While it is preferable to get a .com domain name, it is becoming less important with the growing top-level domain (TLD) extensions.
+While getting a .com domain name is preferable, it is becoming less important with the growing top-level domain (TLD) extensions.

 The list of TLD are growing and you will likely find a TLD that that is relevant to your industry such as .fashion, .finance, .realtor, .estate, .agency, .photo, .law, .fish, .fitness, .education, .university, .tech, .info, .care, .coach, and .consulting.
 If you are really having difficulties finding a .com domain name, use a domain name with TLD in your industry can be another option.

 Do I need to buy up all the similar domain names and TLDs?

 It really depends on what you are trying to achieve.
 It may worthwhile to consider registering similar domains and TLDs if your goal is to protect your brand and you want to go big with your business.
 It is possible you want to cover frequently misspelled domain names and be able to redirect them to the correct site and protect your brand.